 In addition to sunscreen, consider covering exposed skin with a wide-brimmed hat, long-sleeved shirt, and long pants.
 A hat made of tightly-woven material (eg, canvas) can provide shade for the face, ears, and back of the neck.
 Sunglasses that provide 100 percent UV ray protection can reduce your risk of cataracts (clouding in the eye’s lens); wraparound glasses provide the most complete protection.

 Tanning increases your skin’s production of melanin, which provides some minimal protection to the skin against further damage from UV radiation.
 However, the small benefit of tanning (protection from sunburn) does not outweigh the risks (skin cancer, aged skin).

-Tanning beds use a mixture of ultraviolet rays, similar to the mixture emitted by the sun.
-The benefit of tanning beds in preventing sunburn is not clear and most experts do not recommend tanning beds to prevent sunburn.
+Tanning beds use a mixture of ultraviolet rays, similar to the mixture emitted by the sun..
 Tanning beds can cause sunburn and have been linked to an increased risk of melanoma, a potentially deadly form of skin cancer.
-Most experts do not recommend using tanning beds, especially for those under age 18 years.
+Experts do not recommend using tanning beds, especially for those under age 18 years.